fpereiro/gotoB/readme.md

 ### What does gotoв care about?

-- **Ease of use**: 90% of the functionality you need is contained in three functions (one for calling an event (`B.call`), one for stringifying an event call into a DOM attribute (`B.ev`) and one for creating dynamic elements which are updated automatically (`B.view`)).
+- **Ease of use**: 90% of the functionality you need is contained in four functions (one for calling an event (`B.call`), one for setting event responders (`B.respond`), one for stringifying an event call into a DOM attribute (`B.ev`) and one for creating dynamic elements which are updated when the store changes (`B.view`)).
 There's also three more events for performing data changes that you'll use often.
 But that's pretty much it.
 - **Fast reload**: the edit-reload cycle should take under two seconds.
 No need to wait until no bundle is completed.
 - **Smallness**: gotoв and its dependencies are < 2k lines of consistent, annotated javascript.
 In other words, it is less than 2048 lines on top of [vanilla.js](http://vanilla-js.com/).
 - **Batteries included**: the core functionality for building a webapp is all provided.
 Whatever libraries you add on top will probably be for specific things (nice CSS, a calendar widget, etc.)